 RACE PRECISION.
 ROAD PERFORMANCE.

-Victory in the 1902 Paris-Vienna race gave Dunlop an appetite for motorsport success, and by the 1920’s we were producing tyres capable of speeds over 300 km/h, helping Henry Segrave to establish a land speed record of 372 km/h in 1927.
-Dunlop continued to develop record-breaking tyres, eventually pushing the boundary to 634 km/h by 1947 with John Cobb’s Railton Mobil Special, establishing a record that would remain unbroken for 23 years.
+Victory in the 1902 Paris-Vienna race gave Dunlop an appetite for motorsport success, and by the 1920’s we were producing tires capable of speeds over 300 km/h, helping Henry Segrave to establish a land speed record of 372 km/h in 1927.
+Dunlop continued to develop record-breaking tires, eventually pushing the boundary to 634 km/h by 1947 with John Cobb’s Railton Mobil Special, establishing a record that would remain unbroken for 23 years.

-Throughout this time, all the major car and motorcycle manufacturers looked to Dunlop for the tyres they needed to win races.
+Throughout this time, all the major car and motorcycle manufacturers looked to Dunlop for the tires they needed to win races.
 Dunlop’s first Grand Prix victory came in 1923, its first victory at Le Mans 24h a year later.
 By the 1950’s and 1960’s Dunlop dominated the racing scene on two wheels and four.
 8 Formula One World Championship titles and 82 Grand Prix victories were celebrated with drivers such as Jack Brabham (Cooper), Phil Hill (Ferrari) and Graham Hill (BRM), Jim Clark (Lotus), John Surtees (Ferrari), and Jackie Stewart (Matra).
 That score keeps Dunlop in third place on the all-time list of Formula 1 Grand Prix victories.

 Dunlop’s tally of victories at Le Mans 24h – the oldest, toughest, and longest race in the calendar – rose inexorably with five wins with Jaguar in the 1950s, five more with Ferrari in the 1960’s, and no fewer than nine with Porsche in the 1970’s and 1980’s.
 In all, 34 of the 71 Le Mans 24h races held have been won on Dunlop.
 Little wonder that Dunlop chose Le Mans as the focus of the company’s 100th birthday celebrations in 1988 and fittingly being rewarded with another one-two in the race that year.